DataUAcademy/energy-consumption-forecasting/README.md

 This project aims to accurately forecast energy consumption patterns using a Seasonal Autoregressive Integrated Moving Average (SARIMAX) model and provide interactive visualizations with Streamlit.
 This empowers data-driven insights for stakeholders in the energy sector.

+**Data Collection Limitations and Impact**

+The original energy consumption dataset exhibited inconsistencies in data collection across individual households.
+To create a workable model, the following approach was taken:

+*   **Averaging:** Total energy consumption for each day was divided by the number of households with data recordings for that day.
+This provides an aggregate view of energy usage patterns within the community.

+**Importance of Transparency**

+*   While this approach enables forecasting, it's important to acknowledge that it obscures individual household consumption behavior.
+*   Obtaining consistent data at the individual household level would significantly improve model accuracy and granularity of insights.

+**Future Directions**

+*   A key area for future improvement is securing a  dataset with reliable, comprehensive recording across all households.
+*   Exploring methods to impute or simulate realistic missing data patterns could also be a valuable research direction.

 **Technologies Used**

 * Python